 *Estimate FRR Q1-2 adjusted for 2020 due to changes in the largest-dimensioned failure.

 Emergency power is contracted by TenneT at suppliers.
 The incident reserve supplier has the obligation, over the entire contract period, to be able to draw or supply the power agreed from the Dutch grid on call from TenneT.
-The emergency power is purchased per quarter and per month.
+The emergency power is purchased weekly and as of the 1st of September 2020 daily.
 Learn more about the product mFRRda then read the following documents.

 manual Frequency Restoration Reserves scheduled activated (mFRRsa)